Q. Do you sell paint and primer combined?

 Q. What are VOC’s?

 A. Volatile Organic Compounds are what is in paint that evaporates as it is drying.
 Usually the lower the VOC’s in paint, the lesser the smell.
 Regulations continue to reduce the amounts of these in paint.
-Currently, all of our latex paint is considered low VOC and our Benjamin Moore line of paint even has zero VOC colorant.
+Currently, all of our latex paint is considered low VOC and Benjamin Moore and Valspar lines are

 Q. What is the best way to clean my brushes?